 These seven small business mobile apps are some of our favourites – allowing you to work effectively whether you’re at your desk, catching public transport or on the couch.

 Square POS is a free point of sale app with everything you need to start, run and grow your business.
 With Square POS, you can accept and process touch-free payments, provide customer receipts, issue refunds, send and track invoices, and view your sales and inventory in real-time.

-When paired with Square Reader, the Square POS app lets you accept tap-and-go payments via Visa, Mastercard, American Express, JCB and EFTPOS chip cards wherever you are, with money transferred to your bank account as fast as the next business day.
+When paired with Square Reader, the Square POS app lets you accept tap-and-go payments via Visa, Mastercard, American Express, JCB and EFTPOS chip cards wherever you are, with money transferred to your bank account as fast as the next day.
 Square POS is free to download with no setup or monthly charge - you only pay when you take a payment (a fee of 1.9% per transaction on Square Reader).

 2. Xero app

 One of Australia’s most popular accounting software platforms, Xero has plenty of time-saving tools to help you grow your business.
 The Xero platform app allows small business owners to handle their finances on the go with confidence – manage invoices, reconcile transactions and monitor their cash flow, wherever they are.